Magnet Man: Solo career

 In December 2006 at the Bahamas International Film Festival, Magnet Man appeared in his first movie entitled From Barbados With Love where he had a lead role.
 He also wrote, performed and produced the movie's soundtrack.
 In January 2007 Magnet Man was awarded BMA Platinum certification at the Barbados Music Awards for debut album Magnificent, and also beat Rihanna to win the Best Music Video Award.

 His song "Wanna Flex" made the Caribbean Top 40 Chart, and was fully released in the UK and Germany in 2007.
 The music video, filmed on the beach in Barbados at midnight, has appeared on music channels Channel U and Fizz.
 Magnet Man's second album called Many Sides of Me was released in October 2007 in the UK as a physical CD and worldwide digitally on Internet sites.

 Magnet Man's 2 new singles were due to be released in Feb 2008, a rocked up version of "Eskape to the Muzic" which was very popular in USA, and a song entitled "Bajan Bad Man", which is a 'tongue in cheek' title for a fun track.
-There would be 2 new music videos out in December 2007 and Magnet Man would appear singing live and being interviewed in a half-hour programme called Unthugged on Channel U (which was Sky channel 360 at the time).
+Two new music videos were released in December 2007 and Magnet Man would appear singing live and being interviewed in a half-hour programme called Unthugged on Channel U (which was Sky channel 360 at the time).
 Magnet Man is also featured on Channel Us 2nd compilation out approximately January/February 2008.

-In 2009 he released the ragga-rock track "Ready to Fly" and toured the UK, including performing at the Oldham Carnival.
+In 2009, he released the ragga-rock track "Ready to Fly" and toured the UK, including performing at the Oldham Carnival.
 Magnet Man was featured in January 2013 on BBC Radio Norfolk in discussion with Stephen Bumfrey reflecting on subjects such as his album Ragga Rock, miniature horses, and touring in Cuba.

 Personal life

-Magnet Man married Magnetic Records executive Image Allison on 17 November in Ireland, followed by a second ceremony on 24 November 2005 in Barbados.
+Magnet Man married Magnetic Records executive Image Allison on 17 November 2005 in Ireland, followed by a second ceremony on 24 November in Barbados.